felixoakz/bash-pomodoro/README.md

 A simple command-line Pomodoro timer written in bash.

-- Yes, we have a watch, cell phone, all with timer functions, but using the terminal is faster if you are already working and let's face it, it's cooler too! :)
+- Yes, we have smartwatches, cell phones, all of them with full fledged timer functions, but using the terminal is faster if you are already working and let's face it, it's a lot cooler too! :)

 ## **Usage**